+Investigators learned that Fuerte and Young were in a romantic relationship, court records say.
 On Feb.
-6, Fuerte and Young got a ride from a man identified as Joshua Thomas whose vehicle was pulled over during a traffic stop, court records say.
+6, they got a ride from a man identified as Joshua Thomas whose vehicle was pulled over during a traffic stop.

 During the stop, an officer arrested Fuerte on a Washington Department of Corrections warrant.
 Young and Thomas were released and Fuerte was booked into the Yakima County Jail, according to court records.

 Young was afraid Fuerte was going to kill her because "he believed she had set him up to be arrested," court records say.
 Fuerte and Thomas also had different gang affiliations.

 On Feb.
 25, 2020, Fuerte was released from the Yakima County Jail and returned to Spokane.
 Later that day, he called Young and said he wanted to get together.
 During the call, he told her, “Now I want to talk to you about what happened that night," court records say.

 Young and a friend met up with Fuerte at a 7-11 in downtown Spokane later that night.
 Fuerte had a friend with him, identified as Lionel White, who was armed with an axe handle, court records say.

 Fuerte gave Young a “bloody meth needle” and tried to get her to go to Portland with him.
 Young’s friend ultimately convinced her to stay in Spokane, as she believed Fuerte would harm Young if she went with him, according to court records.

 Fuerte and White got a room at the Rodeway Inn on Houston Avenue in Spokane on Feb.
 26, 2020 and checked in at about 11 p.m. that night, court records say.